chachako/cursor-talk-to-figma-mcp/readme.md

     - Create native annotations with `set_multiple_annotations` in batches
     - Verify all annotations are properly linked to their targets
     - Delete legacy annotation nodes after successful conversion
+11. For layer naming and organization:
+    - Use descriptive, semantic names for all elements
+    - Maintain consistent naming conventions across your design
+    - Use `set_node_name` for individual layer renaming
+    - Use `set_multiple_node_names` for batch renaming operations
+    - Follow the `layer_naming_strategy` prompt for best practices
+    - Scan node structure first using `scan_nodes_by_types` before bulk operations
-11. Visualize prototype noodles as FigJam connectors:
+12. Visualize prototype noodles as FigJam connectors:

 - Use `get_reactions` to extract prototype flows,
 - set a default connector with `set_default_connector`,